elmir132/security-overflow/README.md

 # Security Overflow: OWASP Vulnerability Scanner

-A Flask-based web application to detect OWASP Top 10 vulnerabilities in web applications using Wapiti, SQLMap, and Gemini AI.
+A Flask-based web application to detect OWASP Top 10 vulnerabilities in web applications using Wapiti, SQLMap, Nikto, and Gemini AI.
 This tool provides two scanning modes (Light and Deep) and generates recommendations for fixing detected vulnerabilities.

 ## Table of Contents
 - [Project Overview](#project-overview)